rbind/njtierney.com/content/post/2020-09-07-last-day-20c/index.md

 Post Script
 ===========

-In retrospect there is more to add to this plot, and probably other simpler ways to calculate this, I'm keen ot hear your thoughts below.
+In retrospect there is more to add to this plot, and probably other simpler ways to calculate this, I'm keen to hear your thoughts below.

 I suspect this sort of function will come in handy in the future as we start to compare COVID19 days, to help us answer: "when was the last day of ... cases".